Explore Melbourne for Free: The Best Free Walking Tours

 Meeting Point

-The meeting point for the Shrine of Remembrance Tour is the forecourt of the shrine, located on St Kilda Road.
+The starting point for the Shrine of Remembrance Tour is the forecourt of the shrine placed at the St Kilda Road.

 5. Coastal Walk